 Getting out in your community builds recognition, likeability, and a sense of familiarity.
 Without overselling your practice, get involved in community organizations.
 Or even engage in a simple conversation at a local event.
 Allow your community to get to know you and your practice without having to see an advertisement.
 This is a free form of marketing and only relies on you and your people skills.

-As a new dental startup, a free marketing tool is simple community philanthropy.
+As a new dentist office, a free marketing tool is simple community philanthropy.
 You can volunteer your time, skills, or resources to support your community and also spread the word about your practice.
 Solving problems in your local area is rewarding and fosters local team-building.

 Marketing for dental practices is necessary to establish your place in your community.
 Digital marketing is an excellent way to drive new patient sign ups with targeted spending efforts.
 Non-digital marketing is still highly effective, even in a digital world.
 Mailers may seem outdated, but they offer a personal touch for your practice.
 All of your marketing efforts and ROI will be wasted if you are not adequately tracking your results.
 Also, do not neglect crafting your practice’s image to increase recognition in your community.